Open Solidworks Part Document

 }

-// COM Style String to store document type
+// COM-style string to store document type

 CComBSTR documentType;

-// Get the Default Part document
+// Get the default Part document template

-// Create a new Part Document
+// Create a new Part document

 result = swApp->INewDocument2(documentType, 0, 0, 0, &swDoc);